4 Ways Community Influence Marketing Differs From Influencer Marketing

 Influencers aren't just another billboard or paid ad opportunity.
 Creators who treat their brand and audience that way always deliver mediocre results compared to their community influencer counterparts.

-Understanding the difference between regular and community influencers saves you money and drastically improves your influencer program performance.
+Understanding the difference between regular influencers and influential community members saves you money and drastically improves your influencer program performance.